-This is a full kit for making up the distinctive Parallel Checkspring arrangement as fitted to competition Norton International/Manx girder forks pre war (except for clevis pins, which are sold seperately) - with clevis sets supplied in original Norton Dull Nickel plate finish
+This is a full kit for making up the distinctive Parallel Checkspring arrangement as fitted to competition Norton International/Manx girder forks pre war (except for clevis pins, which are sold seperately).

-As one of the attached photographs show, these springs were originally fitted to the Works Norton bikes, were later made available for customer competition bikes.
+As one of the attached photographs show, these springs were originally fitted to the Works Norton race bikes, but were later made available for customer competition bikes.

 - Four Spring Connectors (steel), which screw into the springs on either end, threaded to accept the clevis's (two LH and two RH)

 - Two sets of Left Hand thread clevis's, and locknuts - Dull Nickelled